japsuu/KorpiEngine/docs/Entity_Model.md

 - `FixedUpdate`: Physics calculations.
 - `PostFixedUpdate`: After physics calculations.

+### Multithreading

-There are "buckets" for each stage, which contain the systems that are executed in parallel.
+There are "buckets" for each update stage, which contain the systems that are executed in parallel.
 A single system can be in multiple buckets.

 A single bucket is multithreaded in a worker pool, but will only transition to the next bucket when all systems in the current bucket have finished executing.
 > The pool has ``PhysicalCoresCount - 1`` workers with their affinity set to prevent jumping between cores.